isomerpages/nlb-learning/_careers/Adults Seniors/Programmes.md

 This series is recommended for anyone who wishes to find out more about the industry in focus, whether for general knowledge or with a view to eventually pursuing a career in this field.

-Click [here](https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849) to learn more about the programme.
+Click [here](https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849) for the latest programme listings.

 ## **Breakthrough**
 ![Alt text for image on Isomer site](/images/career/Career-Prog-AS-02.png)